mgmt-sa-tiger-team/sap-hana-workshop/exercises/1-deploy/README.md

 For your lab environment, there are multiple job templates created that will help you automate the deployment of a SAP environment:

-- Lab 1 - Deploy VM via SAT (deploy multiple VMs in the landscape)
+- Lab 1 - Deploy Instances on AWS (deploy multiple VMs in the landscape)
-- Lab 1 - Wait for IP (ensure VMs are fully up and running)
+- Lab 1 - RHN Register (ensure VMs are registered with Red Hat Satellite)
 - Lab 1 - Initial Setup (attach SAP subscription and other prereqs)

 Additionally a Workflow template **Lab 1 - Deploy Environment** is provided for a push button deployment of the entire landscape.